Igigog/anomaly-modding-book/src/mapping/README.md

 ___

-**This specific guide will teach you how to make custom maps for Anomaly or for Call of Pripyat and its mods.
+**This specific guide will teach you how to make custom maps or edit existing maps in Anomaly.
 Do note that this is a very difficult process as the original SDKs and even forks of them are quite uncomfortable to use.**

 **They say curiosity killed the cat, so if you're really curious, this guide is for you:**

 ___

-Now, you'll have to get the SDK editors and set them up.
-I'll explain that right now.
+Before we get into using the SDK editors, firstly, I'll explain the different SDK versions there are for stalker.
-Firstly, there are three leaked SDKs and the official SDK which was released by GSC Game World back in 2010.
+There are three leaked SDKs which gave you the ability to create full singleplayer maps instead of only being limited to MP maps that the official releases had, and the final official SDK which was released by GSC Game World back in 2010, but this time, with the ability to create singleplayer maps.

 Those are:
 * X-Ray SDK 0.4 for Shadow of Chernobyl